Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: PROPOSED MODEL

-In addition to the recognition error used as the ASR loss, we exploited the ASR model to create another objective function that considered the deep feature loss to train the SE model.
+In addition to the recognition error used as the ASR loss, we exploited the ASR model to create another objective function that considered the perceptual loss to train the SE model.
 The respective model architectures are shown on the right side of Figure \ref{fig:E2E}.
 The E2E-ASR model extracted the features in the last layer (320) of the encoder from both clean and distorted utterances, known as deep features.
-Subsequently, the L1 loss between the clean and enhanced deep features was set as another form of loss ($\textbf{loss}_\text{DF}$), which was combined with the spectrum-wise SE loss ($\textbf{loss}_\text{SE}$) for joint training, as shown in Eq. (\ref{eq3}).
-The deep-feature loss evaluated the distance between clean and enhanced signals at the layer level inside the ASR model; thus, it is considered another SE loss for the ASR.
+Subsequently, the L1 loss between the clean and enhanced deep features was set as another form of loss ($\textbf{loss}_\text{PL}$), which was combined with the spectrum-wise SE loss ($\textbf{loss}_\text{SE}$) for multi-objective training, as shown in Eq. (\ref{eqPL}).
+The perceptual loss evaluated the distance between clean and enhanced signals at the layer level inside the ASR model; thus, it is considered as another SE loss for the ASR.
+During training with the perceptual loss, only the pre-trained ASR model is required without the corresponding transcriptions for the enhancement training data.

 where $\alpha$ is a tuning parameter.